WickrInc/wickr-crypto-c/readme.md

 ## Goals
 Starting with this crypto lib, Wickr is opening its source code to its customers, partners, and the larger community—here is why:

-* **Transparency:** It is important for us to share with Wickr Professional customers how the Wickr crypto is designed and why in a way that is easy to review
+* **Transparency:** It is important for us to share with Wickr Professional customers how the Wickr crypto is designed in a way that is easy to review

 * **Security:** While Wickr is not a new tool for peer-to-peer encrypted ephemeral messaging, this protocol represents a new generation crypto in Wickr products.
 We are confident that the GitHub community will have ideas and constructive suggestions on how we can further evolve our protocol to make it stronger against emerging attacks (and, of course, fix a bug or two)